001/*

 036/// Implementations of this interface must ensure that the content

-038/// is performed on the [Stream] returned by [#entries].
+038/// is performed on the [Stream] returned by [#paths].
 The delayed

 039/// evaluation includes resolving a relative path for root against